kutschke/GeomStudy/README.md

   - Mother, given as it's PhysicalVolume name.
 2. The world volume has a mother of "Top"; there is not volume with that name.

+Comments on the geometry.

+1. There are 6 level 2 volumes, 5 chunks of dirt and the HallAir.
+Only the HallAir has child volumes.
+2. The HallAir has a huge number of child volumes.
+We need to reduce this but it's a low priority and likely requires a major redesign.

 Planned development work:

 1. Add the missing solid types to volumeDetails.txt.
 Maybe the best idea is to delgate the shape details to solids.txt?